Devadoothan: Plot

-Vishal Krishnamoorthy, a reputed musician is about to receive a prestigious musical award for his symphony Rhythm of Love.
+Vishal Krishnamoorthy, a world famous musician is about to receive a prestigious musical award for his symphony Rhythm of Love.
 The story now cuts back to his past where Vishal is struggling to pay his debts and to build a career of his own.
 Despite having a deep knowledge in music, he experiments with other businesses which all ended in failure.
 One day, Vishal gets a letter from the principal-cum-priest of his old college from which he was expelled.
 It was an invitation to work as the director for a musical play with the present students of the college.
 At first, Vishal refuses to go because of his hatred towards the college, but he later changes his mind.

 Years ago, Vishal was expelled from the college by Madam Angelina Ignatius who runs the institution in the memory of her late father, William Ignatius.
 There was a special musical instrument called the "Seven Bells" kept by Angelina, locked inside a chapel within the college where no one was allowed to enter.
 Vishal was accused by Angelina for playing the Seven Bells, but his refutation was the instrument was playing by itself.
 But Angelina had him expelled from the college.

 Vishal arrives at the college.
 The play is about the romance of Mary and Nikhil Maheshwar.
 Mary is the only daughter of a rich man who falls in love with a young musician, Nikhil Maheshwar.
-Despite her father's dislike, she falls for Maheshwar.
-Later, Maheshwar goes to get the consent of his parents for their marriage, but never to return.
+Despite her father's dislike, she falls for Nikhil.
+Later, Nikhil goes to get the consent of his parents for their marriage, but never to return.
 Mary keeps waiting for him.
 While rehearsing the play, Vishal interferes at certain occasions and changes parts of the story.

 On the night of his arrival, while composing a song for the play, Vishal hears a beautiful melodic composition from the tape record near him.
 He turns it off, but the music continues playing automatically.
 He realizes that it is the same melody that was heard from the Seven Bells instrument for which he was expelled.
-The next day, as the rehearsal progresses, in a scene where Mary expresses her love to Maheshwar, Vishal suggests that they replace the name Mary with Alina which he intuitively deduces from the music he heard last night.
+The next day, as the rehearsal progresses, in a scene where Mary expresses her love to Nikhil, Vishal suggests that they replace the name Mary with Alina which he intuitively deduces from the music he heard last night.